We researched 10+ forex brokers that offer ZAR Trading accounts, and have listed the best in terms of fees & features.

 Ranked #1 ZAR account Forex Broker in South Africa

 Fees: We compared their fees and found the cost to be quite fair (though not the lowest).
-In terms of fees for trading, HotForex has the lowest spread with the Zero Account.
-There is no fee for deposits or withdrawals.
+In terms of fees for trading, HotForex has the lowest spread with the Zero Account, but there is a commission of $6/lot for majors & $8/ Standard lot for all other currency pairs.
+There is no fee for deposits or withdrawals at HF.

-The average USDZAR spread with the HF Premium account is around 90 (variable as per market conditions).
+The average USD/ZAR spread with the HF Premium account is around 90 (variable as per market conditions).
 For a Zero Account, it is usually around 45 pips.
 Premium Account is a commission-free spread only.
-Zero Account has a spread of + $6 per 100,000 units (1 standard lot).
+Zero Account has a spread of + $6 per 100,000 units (1 standard lot) for majors.
 For other instruments like XAU/USD (0.29 pips), EUR/USD (1.3 pips), NAS100 (2.03 pips) etc. their average fees is quite competitive compared to other forex brokers.

-Fair Trading Conditions: HotForex offers you 50 currency pairs including exotic, minors, and majors.
-Its trading instruments also include CFDs on 56 shares, 4 Cryptocurrencies, leading 11 Indices globally, 8 Commodities, 3 top global Bonds, Energies such as Crude and Brent Oil, US Natural Gas, and Spot Metals – Silver and Gold.
+Fair Trading Conditions: HotForex offers 53 currency pairs including exotic, minors, and majors.
+Its trading instruments also include CFDs on 56 shares, 11 Indices globally, 8 Commodities, 3 top global Bonds, Energies such as Crude and Brent Oil, US Natural Gas, and Spot Metals – Silver and Gold.
+But they don’t offer crypto CFDs.
 HF offers trading on the latest MT4 and MT5 platforms for all devices.

 Good Support: HotForex has a local phone number in South Africa (+27-10-443-9924, 0-800-999-265).
 The Live Chat Support is quick and helpful available 24X5 on weekdays.
 We did not experience a hold time of above 1 minute while connecting during working hours at any time.